 Every assessment is accompanied by rich diagnostics and learning suggestions.

 Our assessments are built around a strong theory of learning with a 100-year track record of producing profound insights into human development.
 At the core of this perspective is the notion that it is possible to identify and quantify a clear learning dimension.
-We've built on earlier attempts to capture this dimension, which Dr. Kurt Fischer called the Dynamic Skill Scale, by constructing a universal scoring system called the Lectical Assessment System (LAS).
-We think of the LAS as a learning ruler, and use it to build assessments that are calibrated to Fischer's Skill Scale.
+We've built on earlier attempts to capture this dimension, which Dr. Kurt Fischer called the Dynamic Skill Scale, by constructing a universal scoring system called the Lectical Assessment System (LAS) and an electronic version of that system called CLAS.
+LAS is the first true learning ruler.

 IES (US Department of Education)